SaranyaVenkatasubramani/Day2/README.md

 **AIM:**

-Create a Webpage to Display Your Favorite Books.
+ To Create a Webpage to Display Your Favorite Books.

 **CODE:**